Lee Boyd Malvo: Criminal history

 On December 18, 2003, after nearly 14 hours of deliberation, a jury convicted Malvo of both charges.
 On December 23, the jury recommended a sentence of life in prison without the possibility of parole.
 On March 10, 2004, Malvo was sentenced to life in prison without parole.
-However, the life sentence was overturned in 2016 when Virginia abolished life without parole for juveniles.

 On October 26, 2004, under a plea bargain to avoid a possible death penalty, Malvo entered an Alford plea to the charges of murdering Kenneth Bridges and attempting to murder Caroline Seawell while Malvo was in Spotsylvania County, Virginia.
 He also pleaded guilty to two firearms charges and agreed not to appeal his conviction for the murder of Franklin.
 He was sentenced to life in prison without parole for murder, plus eight years imprisonment for the weapons charges.

 One Virginia prosecutor in Prince William County had stated he would wait to decide whether to try Malvo on additional capital charges in his jurisdiction until the U.S. Supreme Court ruled on whether juveniles may be subject to execution.
-In light of the March 1, 2005 Supreme Court decision in Roper v.
+In light of the March 1, 2005, Supreme Court decision in Roper v.
 Simmons that the Eighth Amendment prohibits execution for crimes committed when under age 18, the prosecutors in Prince William County decided not to pursue the charges against Malvo.
-Prosecutors in Maryland, Louisiana, and Alabama were still interested in putting both Malvo and Muhammad on trial.

 As Malvo was 17 when he committed the crimes, he cannot face the death penalty, but still may be extradited to Alabama, Louisiana, and other states for prosecution.
 At the outset of the Beltway sniper prosecutions, the primary reason for extraditing the two suspects from Maryland, where they were arrested, to Virginia was the differences in how the two states deal with the death penalty.
 While the death penalty was allowed in Maryland, it applied only to persons who were adults at the time of their crimes, whereas Virginia had also allowed the death penalty for offenders who had been juveniles when their crimes were committed.
 A death sentence was more likely to result in execution in Virginia than in Maryland, which abolished its death penalty in 2013.